-- Attack of the 50-Foot Whatever: He makes the typical Super Sentai monster look tiny in comparison.
+- Attack of the 50-Foot Whatever: More like Attack Of The 1500 Foot Whatever, as he makes the typical grown Super Sentai monster and mecha look tiny in comparison.

 - Blue and Orange Morality: As mentioned before, this being does not think in terms of good and evil as we do.
 Instead, it thinks more in terms of order and chaos.
 Order is so precious to Daijinryuu that it casually kills thousands of people to send out a simple warning.